Mark Burke

-Mark Stephen Burke (born 12 February 1969) is an English former footballer who played as a midfielder.
+Mark Stephen Burke (born 12 February 1969) is an English former professional footballer who played as a midfielder.
 A player skilled at retaining the ball, he enjoyed a 15-year professional career in England, the Netherlands, Japan, Romania, and Sweden.

 He began his career at Aston Villa, turning professional in February 1987.
-He was sold on to Middlesbrough for £50,000 in December 1987, and played for Fourth Division champions Darlington on loan in October 1990.
-He transferred to Wolverhampton Wanderers for a £25,000 fee in March 1991, before playing on loan at Luton Town in March 1994.
-He signed with Port Vale in August 1994, before moving on to Fortuna Sittard the following year.
-He joined Omiya Ardija in 1999, before signing with TOP Oss via Rapid Bucharest and IF Brommapojkarna in 2001, helping the latter to the Division 2 Östra Svealand title.
+He was sold on to Middlesbrough for £50,000 in December 1987 and played for Fourth Division champions Darlington on loan in October 1990.
+He transferred to Wolverhampton Wanderers for a £25,000 fee in March 1991 before playing on loan at Luton Town in March 1994.
+He signed with Port Vale in August 1994 before moving on to Fortuna Sittard the following year.
+He joined Omiya Ardija in 1999 before signing with TOP Oss via Rapid Bucharest and IF Brommapojkarna in 2001, helping the latter to the Division 2 Östra Svealand title.